 Sample ramming (impact pile driving) is the easiest and in most cases the wisest action.
-This action involves the ramming of project-specific profiles into the ground.
-By performing a controlled traction test it can be shown whether the poles are firmly inserted into the ground or not.
+Here, project-specific profiles are rammed into the ground at several points.
+A controlled traction test then shows whether the posts have sufficient grip in the ground.

 Geological soil survey